ronaldlam64/analyzing-network-traffic/README.md

    <img src="https://i.imgur.com/twXzSph.png" alt="installation wizard" />

+<h2>How to use</h2>

-3. Open Wireshark and click Ethernet0, which is where network traffic is occuring.
+1. Open Wireshark and click Ethernet0, which is where network traffic is occuring.

    <img src="https://i.imgur.com/PX9bMsr.png" alt="opening wireshark" />